HaRshA10D/handbook/Infrastructure/Containers.md

 * VMs
 * Containers (Linux containers)

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

 ## So what is a Linux container?

-Google
+Google contributed cgroups to kernel in 2006

+__With Namespaces and Cgroups, LXC are born in 2008__

+__Namespaces__

-Namespaces provide containers with their own view of the underlying Linux system, limiting what the container can see and access.
+> Namespaces provide containers with their own view of the underlying Linux system, limiting what the container can see and access.

-* Provides its own view of network stacks (Network devices, routing tables, IP addresses, port numbers etc)
-* Process IDs, every process is ultimately run on the underlying kernel but the parent process of the container is one of the processes run in the kernel.
+* __PID__, Process IDs, you only see your own processes. every process is ultimately run on the underlying kernel but the parent process of the container is one of the processes run in the kernel.

+* __net__ Provides its own view of network stacks (Network interfaces, routing tables, IP addresses, table rules, port numbers etc, net stat, sockets)

+* __usr__ Own hostname and NIS domain name which is individual to each container.
+Individual UID and GID ranges..

-* Disk mounts on the system have a different file system respective to containers.
+* __mnt__ Disk mounts on the system have a different file system respective to containers. (/proc /sys /tmp)

 * Interprocess communication is restricted to processes within the container namespaces.
-* Individual UID and GID ranges.
-* Own hostname and NIS domain name which is individual to each container.
+(Semaphores, Shared memory and message passing)

+__Cgroups__

+Each subsystem is in it's own hierarchy (Memory, CPU, i/o)

+__Memory for process or group (user groups)__

+files(read/write/mmap) - on disk
+anonumous(stack/heap) - on ram

+Optional limits on
+* Physical memory
+* Kernel memory

+OOM killer - kills process and claims pages

+__CPU__

+Track each group usage

+Add weights

+No.of CPU cycles rather than percent of cpu

+__IO__

+Track pergroup

+Weights

+Read vs Write

+Set Trottle

+__Device cgroups__

+Permissions wrt groups

+.

+.

+.

+.

+.

+.

+.

+.

+.

 ## Docker